Updated: Jun 8

 Rain also during the morning on the day of the eclipse, and many clouds in the afternoon with rain.
 This bad weather almost killed any hope of observing the eclipse.

-Opening to page 429, where Messier discuss his 21st comet discovery
+Opening to page 429, where Messier discusses his 21st comet discovery.

 Written on 11 Prairial An 6 (May 30th, 1798)